6 Practical Tips for Landlords Dealing with Troublesome Tenants

 It sounds harsh, but don’t give tenants a second chance for lease violations.
 The second you become aware of the violation, serve them a notice to remedy the situation or vacate.
 Don’t try to work things out with them in a conversation like you would a friend.
 Most tenants won’t change their behavior based on a conversation, but they will take notice of the impending eviction process seriously.

-Unless it’s someone who has proven themselves to be reliable and they really do need a break, don’t let a tenant slide on a lease violation.
+Unless it’s someone who has proven themselves to be reliable and they really do need a break, don’t let a problematic tenant slide on a lease violation.
 In most states, you have to give your tenants the opportunity to correct a violation before you can evict.
 However, you can’t evict unless you properly serve them a notice to correct the violation.
 The sooner you give them notice, the sooner you can file an eviction lawsuit if needed.

 Don’t wait until months have passed and you’re still waiting for them to correct their behavior.
 By that time, they might damage your property in retaliation and you’ll have to wait even longer to evict them.